rhel-labs/instruqt/selinux-policy/02-selinux-logging/assignment.md

     - WHEN should we change policy to allow the behaviour?, and most importantly
     - HOW we search for SELinux messages efficiently!

     In Red Hat Enterprise Linux many activities are logged by default.
 SELinux denials are one of those things.
-SELinux configuration is loaded at boot time and SELinux policy decisions are cached for very fast access.
-Remember that SELinux information is stored in the xattrs of every file, so as soon as anything is touched, that information is loaded as part of the objects attributes.
-The cache that stores the decision information is called the **Access Vector Cache** or **AVC**.
+SELinux configuration is loaded at boot time.
+Remember that SELinux information is stored in the xattrs of every file, so as soon as anything is touched, that information is loaded as part of the object's attributes.
+As the system loads, the information about each subject (process) and what actions they are allowed to do to what target (process or file) are determined by the SELinux Security Server reading and applying Security Policy to the subject.
+A cache exists that stores this decision information to increase performance.
+The cache is always checked first.
+It is called the **Access Vector Cache** or **AVC**.
 When an AVC entry is checked and the access is denied, that denial is logged with an entry of type=AVC.
 The AVCs tell us a lot about how our applications are behaving with SELinux.

     Let's figure out how to find AVCs first.
 Ready for the challenge?
 tabs: